Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Garmin and Fitbit offer female health tracking features, allowing users to log cramps and headaches.
 Fitbit uses that data to analyze where you are in your menstrual cycle and will be able to predict when the next one will come around.

 Garmin lets users track their cycle, log symptoms, receive cycle predictions and fertile windows, and get educational insights from their Garmin Connect app.
-It will also track daily physical and emotional symptoms to pay closer attention to fluctuations in sleep, mood, appetite, and athletic performance.
+It will also track daily physical and emotional symptoms to pay closer attention to sleep, mood, appetite, and athletic performance fluctuations.

 Garmin has also launched a pregnancy mode, which adds context to the physiological changes your wearable will record.